 Kaslow et al. (2002) found that social support (from family and friends) significantly protects against attempting suicide in low-income African American women.
 In the chi-square of the current research as well, social support was significantly related to suicide attempts.
 However, it was not related to suicidal thoughts, suicide (total) and any of the maltreatment types.
-The logistic regression analyses showed that social support is a protector of suicide in the combined childhood maltreatment condition (see figure 3).
-That is, the hypothesis on social support can fully be accepted for all the suicide variables in the combined maltreatment condition.
-It is in accordance with the assumption that the interpersonal-psychological theory (Ribeiro & Joiner, 2009) can be adopted in the association between child maltreatment and suicide.
-Furthermore, social support had a significant protective influence on suicide attempts and suicide (total) in the emotional maltreatment condition.
-The herewith connected hypotheses can also be accepted.
-This indicates that persons who have been emotionally maltreated might benefit more from improving their social support networks than persons who have experienced other types of maltreatment.
+The logistic regression analyses showed that social support is a protector of suicide (total) in the conditions of combined maltreatment and emotional maltreatment.
+That is, the hypotheses on social support can be accepted for suicide (total) in these two conditions.
+Perhaps, the results might be more conclusive if the item also takes the amount of received social support into account.